 - How does the storytelling aspect of this writing affect the reader?
 What are the benefits of allowing stories to speak for themselves as compared to directly placing them in the context of larger trends?

-The Costs of Connection: How Data is Colonizing Human Life and Appropriating it for Capitalism (2019)
+The Costs of Connection: How Data is Colonizing Human Life and Appropriating it for Capitalism (July 30, 2021)

-By Nick Couldry and Ulises Ali Mejias
+by Nick Couldry and Ulises Ali Mejias

 - To what extent is data colonialism a global phenomenon in the context of the global production/adoption of ICTs?